grype/Ethel/README.md

 #### Composing a dedicated client

-When making a dedicated client, start by subclassing `WSClient` and then define endpoint classes that represents logical pieces of the API - like GitHub’s gists, for example.
+When making a dedicated client, start by subclassing `WSClient` and then define endpoint classes that represent logical pieces of the API - like GitHub’s gists, for example.
 The framework allows both client and endpoint classes to configure HTTP request via `#configureOn:`.

 ```smalltalk
 "Subclass WSClient"